cdrummey216/whoami/artofliving.md

 Water is reflective and cohesive.
 Water is natural and resilient to the long and slow wearing of time.
 It envelopes a pebble the same it envelopes a boulder as both sink to the bottom.
 And at the surface, water responds in measure to the force of the mass cast into it as it disperses the energy as ripples and waves and sound.

 //A ship can float on water, but it can also sink.

+* water has value *as an ideal*. an ideal is some thing to emulate in thoughts and action, as an analogy for action and a method acheive oneness
+* water exists and it is a foundational element of our reality. it is also an ideal.
+* water is old and tributary. who can say how and when water is complete? //binary state of incomplete/complete. water is incomplete because cannot define an end. always moving

 ## Properties of Water